hegelai/prompttools/examples/notebooks/README.md

 ## Notebook Examples

-In this folder, you will find various examples of how you can `prompttools` for various experimentation and testing.
+In this folder, you will find various examples of how you can use `prompttools` for various experimentation and testing.
 Often, you can simply change a few parameters and put in your own test data to make `prompttools` suitable for your use case.